 #35-40 & Annual 2: Batwoman Volume 6: The Unknowns

 Because the story from Batwoman #26-40 & Annual 2 is told continuously with few pauses (and a pervasive status quo for Batwoman from #33-40), I believe her other Bat-Universe appearances of the period must occur after the end of her series.
-Of the appearances, only a pair of t
+Of the appearances, only a pair of them are notable.

 Batman Eternal (2014) #2, 15 & 18-20, 52 – Single panel cameo in each of 2 & 15.
 The cameo in #15 sets up a fun co-starring arc with Batgirl and Red Hood in #18-20 in Batman Eternal Vol. 1.
 She also appears in two panels of #52 as a background fighter.

-Batman and Robin (2011) #35 (digital) – Batwoman is tasked here to be Batman’s fill-in while he is away by Batgirl and Red Hood.
-(She seems to be unfamiliar with Redhood, contradicting their adventure in Eternal despite this coming afterward).
+Batman and Robin (2011) #35 (digital) – Batwoman is tasked here by Batgirl and Red Hood to be Batman’s fill-in while he is away.
+(She seems to be unfamiliar with Red Hood, contradicting their adventure in Eternal despite this coming afterward.)
 She appears on-screen in & Robin Rises Alpha (2015) #1, which is the culmination of this story.

 Detective Comics: Endgame (2015) #1 – A few pages of silent action in this issue are the extent of her participation in Endgame.